Flight-Free-UK/flight_free_uk_website/source/posts/lets-get-down-to-business.html.markdown

 T﻿here are certain types of meetings and events that require international travel, for example trade fairs and large-scale conferences, and for those, it’s expected that flights will return.

 B﻿ut for other forms of working, where flights had become habitual rather than essential, the changes seen during the Covid-19 pandemic are likely to stick, given the advantages to staff and businesses.
 Bill Gates himself said, in November 2020, that [half of all business travel would disappear for good](https://www.cnbc.com/2020/11/17/coronavirus-bill-gates-says-more-than-50percent-of-business-travel-will-disappear-long-term.html) as a result of the pandemic.
 It must be true!

+Y﻿ou can also have an impact here.
+As awareness of the climate crisis grows, more people are requesting virtual speaking slots at conferences, as opposed to being there in person.
+While some conference organisers show little flexibility on this, others are starting to accommodate remote participation.
+As more people make the request, the offer will become more common.

 ##### With the coming together of the climate crisis and the global health emergency, if there ever was a moment to reset our expectations of business travel, surely it’s now.